Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 Art and Design:

-Graphic Design Principles: Introduce basic graphic design principles such as balance, contrast, and color theory.
-Students can apply these principles to create visually appealing and functional invention kits.
+Graphic Design: Introduce basic graphic design principles, such as balance, contrast, and color theory.
+Learners can apply these principles to create visually appealing and functional invention kits.

-Creative Expression: Encourage students to express their creativity through their designs.
+Creative Expression: Encourage learners to express their creativity through their designs.
 They can incorporate personal themes, stories, or messages into their invention kits, making each project unique and meaningful.

 Engineering and Technology:

-Mechanical Engineering Concepts: Explore the engineering behind slot-together mechanisms.
+Mechanical Engineering: Explore the engineering behind slot-together mechanisms.
 Discuss how different types of joints and connections can create stable and functional three-dimensional structures.

 Technology Integration: Highlight the role of technology in modern design and manufacturing.
 Discuss how CAD software and laser cutters are used in various industries, from product design to architecture, and how these tools can streamline the prototyping process.